 Non-Functional Requirements

-- Clarity first: No parent has energy for confusing instructions.
+- Clarity first.
+No parent running on broken sleep has energy for confusing instructions.
+Every recommendation must be one sentence or less.

-- Emotionally supportive: Tone must reduce parental stress, not add to it.
+- Emotionally supportive tone.
+Copy and notifications must reduce parental stress, not add to it.
+The product should feel like a calm guide, not a clinical tool.

 Success Metrics